ibm-cloud-docs/power-iaas/cli-power-iaas-onprem.md

   -w, --anti-affinity-volumes strings     Comma separated list of volume identifiers or names to base volume anti-affinity policy against.
                                           This is required if "--affinity-policy anti-affinity" is specified and "--anti-affinity-instances" is not provided.
   -b, --bucket string                     Cloud Object Storage bucket name.
-  -u, --bucket-access string              Indicates the bucket access type ("private" or "public").
+  -u, --bucket-access string              Indicates the bucket access type.
+Valid values are: "public", "private".
 Private access requires access and secret keys.
                                           Default is "private".
   -c, --checksum                          Checks the checksum file from the COS bucket against the one computed on the downloaded image.
   -n, --image-file-name string            The image file name.